publiccodenet/about/organization/roadmap.md

 * Provide codebase stewardship at scale
 * Grow our member base aggressively
-* Engage partner and affiliated organizations
+* Engage with partner and affiliated organizations

 Members of the Foundation for Public Code: